-It has been stated many times that time in nature is important for all around well being.
+It has been stated that time in nature is important for all around well being.
 When you are away from the impulse distractions and stresses of day to day life you are truly helping you and your family stay mentally, physically, and emotionally healthy.

 Living in the outdoor paradise of Southern California means you don’t need to go very far to find wonderful places to explore.
 In fact you don’t even need to leave Orange County.
-Here are places to camp, things to explore and activities for the entire family at two local Regional Park gems right here in Orange County.
+Here are places to camp, things to explore, and activities for the entire family at two local Regional Park gems right here in Orange County.
 The best part?
 With weather being nearly perfect here in SoCal – you can camp and explore all year round!

 Ronald W. Caspers Wilderness Park

-Ronald W. Caspers Wilderness Park is located a mere 8 miles east, as the bird flies, of the city of San Juan Capistrano off of the bustling Highway 74.
+Ronald W. Caspers Wilderness Park is located a mere 8 miles east, as the bird flies, of the city of San Juan Capistrano off the bustling Highway 74.
 This Orange County Park managed area is large at 8,000 acres in size.
 The valleys are fed by bubbling streams, shaded with groves of oak and sycamore trees and right in the beloved Santa Ana Mountains.
-Visitor beware!
+Visitors beware!
 Mountain lions, rattlesnakes, and poison oak are also local in this beautiful green space.
 Did I scare you off?
 Don’t be!
 In spring, the Ronald W. Caspers Wilderness Park is a must to see all the amazing wildflowers in bloom.

 Speaking of fauna, the rangers on Sundays lead a nature walk throughout the park.
 Just contact the Ranger Station during the week to arrange a Ranger guided trek.
 But the programs do not end there.
 Guided walks and “Critter Talks” are also available.
 They are similar to nature walks and ask for advance appointments.
 However these naturalist walks do ask for a nominal fee.
 According to the website these programs may be held at the park or brought to your school or organization.
 I mean, how cool is that?